arsi100/telegram-signals/Trading Signal Application.md

     # Project: Cryptocurrency Trading Signal Application

     ## Objective
-    Build a Python-based application deployed on Firebase's free tier that monitors 5-minute candlestick charts for user-defined cryptocurrencies (futures/perpetual contracts) on Bybit.
+    Build a Python-based application deployed on Firebase's free tier that monitors 5-minute candlestick charts for user-defined cryptocurrencies (futures/perpetual contracts) on Kraken.
 The application generates leveraged long, short, exit, or average down signals with confidence scores and sends them via a Telegram bot.
-The focus is on identifying 1-3% price movements (~10-30% returns with 10x leverage) based on strict technical analysis conditions during specific market hours.
+The focus is on identifying 1-3% price movements (~10-30% returns with 10x leverage) based on strict technical analysis conditions, ideally during specific windows of heightened market activity.
 The application tracks open positions in Firestore but does not execute trades automatically.

     ## Context & Background
-    - **Target User:** Client using a Bybit margin account for leveraged (10x) futures trading.
+    - **Target User:** Client using a margin account for leveraged (10x) futures trading.
     - **Trading Strategy:** Manually executed trades based on high-probability signals, aiming for small, frequent gains during volatile periods.
 Relies on technical indicators and pattern recognition, cross-referenced with an existing external AI for long-term trend validation.
     - **Technical Constraints:** Must run on Firebase free tier (Cloud Functions, Firestore).
-Utilizes Bybit API (V5), Telegram Bot API, Google Gemini (free tier) for scoring, and potentially CryptoCompare as a data backup.
-Requires TA-Lib for technical analysis.
+Utilizes Kraken API, Telegram Bot API, Google Gemini (free tier) for scoring, and potentially CryptoCompare as a data backup.
+Requires `pandas-ta` for technical analysis.
     - **Developer:** Skilled in Python, Telegram bots, Firebase; limited margin trading knowledge.
 Prefers cost-free solutions.

     ## Core Requirements & Features
     1.  **Deployment:** Firebase Cloud Functions & Firestore (Free Tier).
-    2.  **Data Source:** Bybit V5 API (Kline endpoint/WebSocket for 5-min candles, `category=linear`).
+    2.  **Data Source:** Kraken API (Kline endpoint for 5-min candles).
 CryptoCompare as backup.
     3.  **AI Integration:** Google Gemini for confidence scoring (0-100).
 Grok 3 as alternative.
 External AI for long-term trend (via API call).
     4.  **Signal Delivery:** Telegram Bot.
     5.  **Monitored Assets:** User-defined list (initially 5-10 high-liquidity pairs like BTCUSDT, ETHUSDT) stored in Firestore/config.
-    6.  **Market Hours:** Signals generated only during specific UTC windows:
+    6.  **Market Activity Windows (Strategic Consideration):** Signals are ideally identified during specific UTC windows believed to have higher market activity and potential for short-term opportunities.
+These are not necessarily hard gates for function execution but inform the strategic timing of analysis:
         - 00:00 – 02:30
         - 05:30 – 07:00
         - 07:45 – 10:00